cmdisp/idin-magento/dev_assets/documentation/src/en/docs/index.md

 ##Usage of iDIN
-iDIN is the new way to identify online, a collective of the Dutch banks who successfully introduced iDEAL to the market.
+iDIN is the new way to identify someone online, a collective of the Dutch banks who successfully introduced iDEAL to the market.
 [More information](https://www.idin.nl/).

 ##Features
 * Login and register through iDIN